 Just so you know, the book reviewers are not compensated by any means.
 They do this voluntarily for the sake of fun.
 Book readers like me love reading people’s works.

-Therefore, whatever book reviews you get, you are guaranteed that these are unbiased, making it safe from violating any KDP or Kindle Unlimited violations to its terms and conditions.
+Therefore, whatever book reviews you get, you are guaranteed that these are unbiased, making it safe from violating any KDP or Kindle Unlimited violations of its terms and conditions.

 This is why BookSirens is one of the top go-to-hubs for authors to outsource book reviews even before they publish the work.
 This is for the sake of the editing and proofreading process.